 Local Plan.
-As such, it is the opinion of the Council that the Tugby and Keythorpe Neighbourhood Plan does not require a full SEA to be undertaken.
+As such, it is the determination of the Council that the Tugby and Keythorpe Neighbourhood Plan does not require a full SEA to be undertaken.

-- 6.2 The Environment Agency, Natural England and Historic England will be consulted on this Screening Report prior to the Councils determination and their responses will be made available through the Tugby and Keythorpe Neighbourhood Plan Evidence base. - 6.3 If the issues addressed in the Neighbourhood Plan should change then a new screening process will need to be undertaken determine whether an SEA will be required.
+6.2 If the issues addressed in the Neighbourhood Plan should change then a new determination process will need to be undertaken determine whether an SEA will be required.
 Please contact Harborough District Council for advice in this circumstance.